2018 Asia Cup final: Bangladesh

-Venue

-The match was played at Dubai International Cricket Stadium in UAE.

 Match

 Bangladesh innings

 Mehedi Hasan opened the innings with Liton Das, the first time he had done so in ODIs.
 Their opening stand of 120 was Bangladesh's highest since 31 December 2016, when Imrul Kayes and Tamim Iqbal put on 102 runs against New Zealand.
 With the fifth ball of the 21st over, Kedar Jadhav took the wicket of Mehedi for 32, followed by that of Mushfiqur Rahim six overs later, either side of Chahal trapping Kayes LBW in the 24th over.
 Das brought up his maiden ODI century in the 29th over, having faced 87 balls.
 In the 33rd over, Kuldeep Yadav took his first wicket in the match to dismiss Mahmudullah, later also dismissing Das and Mashrafe Mortaza, both stumped by MS Dhoni.
 Soumya Sarkar provided some resistance in the end to drag Bangladesh beyond the 200-run mark as they managed to make 222 all out with nine balls left.
 Yadav finished the innings with figures of 3/45 and Jadhav 2/41 to help India regain control.
 Das was the top-scorer with 121 off 117 balls.